JGRennison/git-extract-files/README.md

 This creates a new history of the current branch, containing only the specified files/directories.
 The commit hash of the new history is written to STDOUT, and optionally a branch is created which points to it.
 Optionally, files/directories may be excluded or moved to a different path within the new history.
+This does not touch the index or working tree, and is significanty more performant than git filter-branch.

 ### Options:
 * -m, --move *from:to*